IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ![search results](../../images/vis-manual/en/search_result.png)

-<span style="color: red;">Note: data acquisition may fail depending on the read capacity of the referenced DynamoDB table.</span>

-<span style="color: red;"> In this case, please narrow the search target period or adjust the read capacity of the DynamoDB table.</span>
+<span style="color: red;">Note: data acquisition may fail depending on the read capacity of the referenced DynamoDB table; please narrow the search target period or adjust the read capacity of the DynamoDB table in this case.</span>

 ## [Option 4] Download data in CSV file<a name="option4"></a>